Baltimore Orioles and Ruby-throated Hummingbirds Are Here - First Sighting Whitby, April 10

 An added bonus, feeding Baltimore Orioles does not make a mess on the ground.

-Unlike the Baltimore Oriole, which has become a relatively common (but still very exciting!) spring/summer backyard bird in the GTA the Ruby-throated Hummingbird is still a bit of backyard visitor challenge.
-Our first store sighting in 2022 was on May 10 in Brampton and then scattered sightings through June and a few more through July.
-A review of 2022 Ruby-throated Hummingbird (RTHU) sightings using eBird indicates the number of sightings in the GTA from May - June was a lot more than reported to our store, these sightings indicate the RTHU were definitely migrating through the GTA.
-Although we had a few July sightings the eBird sightings are much higher.
-July sightings generally indicate a bird that is nesting in the GTA and these are the birds that you might see all summer.
+Our first store sighting in 2025 was on April 30 at Browns line and Lakeshore. in Brampton and then sightings continued through the summer months into the fall.
+We even had a sighting in October.
+A review of 2025 Ruby-throated Hummingbird (RTHU) sightings using eBird indicates the number of sightings in the GTA from May thru September was a lot more than reported to our store, these sightings indicate the RTHU were definitely migrating through the GTA.
+July sightings indicate hummingbirds are nesting in the GTA and these are the birds that you will get to see all summer.

 Some native nectar plants for Ruby-throated Hummingbirds: